Christoph Matznetter: Education and Professional Career

 Merkur-Treuhand Wirtschaftstreuhand- und Steuerberatungsges.m.b.H.
 In 2001, Matznetter resumed his academic studies at the University of Vienna, where he earned a Ph.D. in 2002.
 His dissertation focuses on EU tax policy and EU tax law.

 Political career

 From November 2002 until January 2007 he was a Member of Parliament and speaker for Financial and Budget Affairs of the Social Democratic Parliamentary Fraction.
 Since June 2005 he is president of the Social Democratic Association for Enterprises and Entrepreneurs.

 In January 2007 he was appointed as State Secretary in the Federal Ministry of Finance in the first government of Alfred Gusenbauer as Chancellor of Austria.
 Minister of Finance was Wilhelm Molterer, head of the conservative Austrian People's Party the coalition partner of the Social Democrats in this government.

 With the inauguration of the new government of Werner Faymann as Chancellor of Austria in December 2008, 2nd Christoph Matznetter returned as Member and speaker for Economic Affairs of the Social Democratic Parliamentary Fraction in the Austrian Parliament.
 Since January 2009 he is also vice-president of the Austrian Federal Economic Chamber.

+Since September 20, 2023, Matznetter has been chairman of the parliament's foreign policy committee.